 Please take a moment to look through the general information we have provided below for any questions you may have in regards to BTR's.
-If you have any additional questions, please call the Community Improvement Department at (727)-343-4192 and please ask for either Ashley Dochinez or Kayleigh Sloman, who are both Certified Business Tax Officials.
+If you have any additional questions, please call the Community Improvement Department at (727)-343-4192 and please ask for Ashley Wagner, Certified Business Tax Official.

 What is a local business tax?